PoisotLab/ms_network_prediction/manuscript.md

 occur between species in each pool (typically used for pairwise interactions;
 e.g. hosts and parasites), and *k-partite networks,*: which expand to more than two discrete sets of interacting species (e.g., some parasitoid webs, seed dispersal networks, and pollination networks [@Pocock2012RobRes]).

-Methods for predicting interactions between species exist, but at the moment are difficult to generalise as they are typically based around a single mechanism at a single
+Methods for predicting interactions between species exist, but at the moment are difficult to generalise as they are typically based around a single mechanism at a single scale: position in the trophic niche [@Gravel2013InfFoo;
-scale: position in the trophic niche [@Gravel2013InfFoo; @Petchey2008SizFor], phylogenetic distance [@Pomeranz2018InfPre; @Elmasri2020HieBay], functional
+@Petchey2008SizFor], phylogenetic distance [@Pomeranz2018InfPre;
-trait matching [@Bartomeus2016ComFra], interaction frequency [@Weinstein2017ComTra; @Vazquez2005IntFre], or other network properties [@Terry2020FinMis; @Stock2017LinFil].
-Species interaction networks are the product of ecological and evolutionary mechanisms interacting across spatial, temporal and organisational scales.
-The interwoven nature of these processes imposes structure on biodiversity data which is invisible when examined only through the lens of a single scale.
-Machine learning (ML) methods have enormous potential to find this structure in this data [@Desjardins-Proulx2019ArtInt], and have the potential to be used together with mechanistic models in order to make prediction of ecological dynamics more robust [@Rackauckas2020UniDif].
+@Elmasri2020HieBay], functional trait matching [@Bartomeus2016ComFra],
+interaction frequency [@Weinstein2017ComTra; @Vazquez2005IntFre], or other
+network properties [@Terry2020FinMis; @Stock2017LinFil].
+Species interaction
+networks, as we observe them on Earth today, are the product of ecological and evolutionary mechanisms interacting across spatial, temporal and organisational scales.
+The interwoven nature of these processes imposes structure on biodiversity data which is invisible when examined only through the lens of a single scale, however machine learning (ML) methods have enormous potential to find this structure in data [@Desjardins-Proulx2019ArtInt], and have the potential to be used together with mechanistic models in order to make prediction of ecological dynamics more robust [@Rackauckas2020UniDif].

-Here we use a case study to show how machine-learning models (specifically a deep neural network) can enable prediction of species interactions: we construct a metaweb of host-parasite interactions across space, using latent variables extracted from empirical data and accounting for the structure of co-occurrence between species.
-We use this case study to illustrate a roadmap for improving predictions using open data and machine-learning methods;
-specifically, we focus on how emerging tools from AI/ML can be used to deliver more accurate and more efficient predictions of ecological systems, and how the potential of these approaches will be magnified with increased data access.
+Here we use a case study to show how machine-learning models (specifically a deep neural network) can enable prediction of species interactions: we construct a metaweb of host-parasite interactions across space, using predictors extracted from empirical data and accounting for the structure of co-occurrence between species.
+We use this case study to illustrate a roadmap for improving predictions using open data and ML methods; specifically, we focus on how emerging tools from ML can be used to deliver more accurate and more efficient predictions of ecological systems, and how the potential of these approaches will be magnified with increased data access.
 We then provide a non-exhaustive primer on the literature on interaction prediction, and identify the tools and methods most suited for the future of interaction network prediction models, covering the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla].
-Both the case study and primer are largely geared towards binary (interactions are either present or absent) networks; there are limitations in data and tools that make it a more reasonable approach.
-First, most ecological networks do not have estimates of interactions strength, and especially not estimates that are independent from relative abundances.
-Second, the methodological toolkit to analyse the structure of networks is far more developed for binary interactions [@Delmas2018AnaEco], meaning that the predictions of binary interactions can be more readily interpreted.
+Both the case study and primer are largely geared towards binary (interactions are either present or absent) networks; there are limitations in data and tools that make it a more reasonable starting approach.
+First, most ecological networks do not have estimates of interaction strength, and particularly not estimates that are independent from relative abundances.
+Second, the methodological toolkit to analyse the structure of networks is far more developed for binary interactions [@Delmas2018AnaEco], meaning that the predictions of binary interactions can be more readily interpreted.predictions of binary interactions can be more readily interpreted.

-Adopting more predictive approaches to complex ecological systems (like networks) will establish a positive feedback loop with our understanding of these systems [@Houlahan2017PriPre]: the tasks of understanding and predicting are neither separate nor opposed [@Maris2017PreEco]; instead, ML tools have the ability to capture a lot of our understanding into working assumptions, and comparing predictions to empirical data gives us better insights about how much we ignore about the systems we model [see for example @Borowiec2021DeeLea, who provide an overview of deep learning techniques and concepts for the entire eco/evo field].
+We contest adopting a more predictive approaches to complex ecological systems (like networks) will establish a positive feedback loop with our understanding of these systems [@Houlahan2017PriPre]: the tasks of understanding and predicting are neither separate nor opposed [@Maris2017PreEco]; instead, ML tools have the ability to capture a lot of our understanding into working assumptions, and comparing predictions to empirical data gives us better insights about how much we ignore about the systems we model [see for example
+@Borowiec2021DeeLea, who provide an overview of deep learning techniques and concepts ecology and evolution].
 Although data on species interaction networks are currently limited in the size and spatial coverage, machine learning approaches have a demonstrated track record of revealing the "unreasonable effectiveness" of data [@Halevy2009UnrEff]; we argue that with a clear roadmap guiding the use of these methods, the task of predicting the structure of species interaction networks will become more attainable.

 # A case study: deep learning of spatially sparse host-parasite interactions